As part of the National Curriculum the children participate in two hours of Physical Education a week.

 PE lessons are taught by class teachers however, if your child is in Year 3 or 4 they will participate in one term of swimming and this is taught externally.

-This year the school achieved the Silver Games Mark in sport.
+This year the school achieved the Gold Games Mark in sport.

 At Queenswell the children compete in a range of competitions.
 The competitions are either ran in school, where the children compete against each other or the children represent the school and compete against other schools.